⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 What happens if my child misses a shot?

 If your child misses a shot, you don’t have to start over.
-It’s never too late to start getting immunizations, but if your children weren’t vaccinated as infants contact your doctor or clinic for information on where to go for the right shots.
+It’s never too late to start getting immunizations, but if your children weren’t vaccinated as infants contact your doctor or clinic for information on how to plan catch-up vaccinations.

 Where can my child get the COVID-19 vaccine?

-Children 6 months to 4 years old are now eligible for the COVID-19 vaccine.
+Children 6 months and older are eligible for the COVID-19 vaccine.
 For more information, please check out the CDC website, resources from the American Academy of Pediatrics and your pediatrician’s office for more information on COVID-19 vaccines for your child.

 For more information on vaccine appointments available at Lurie Children's, visit our COVID-19 vaccine page.